pehladik/geicar/documentation/software/nucleo/nucleo_overview.md

 ## How to manage sensors and actuators

+### Voltage measurements

 All voltage measurements (battery, steering angle, current left rear motor, current right rear motor and current front motor)  are made in continuous mode by the ADC.
 The measurements are stored in a circular buffer in the DMA.

-### Battery level

-The battery level is obtained by calling the function `u8 get_battery_level(void)`.
+The battery level can be obtained by calling the function `int get_battery_level(void)` and the position angle of the steering by `int get_steering_angle(void)`.
+Battery and steering angle are raw data.

-### Steering angle
+The value for the battery is between 0 and 0xFFF.
+The battery level U (V) can be computed by U = (4095 / Bat\_mes) * (3.3 / 0.2).
+The nominal operation of the battery has to be between 11 and 14 V.

+The steering angle has to be calibrate.

+### Wheel motor speed

-The steering wheel angle is obtained by calling the function `s8 get_steering_angle(void)`.
-The value returned an estimate of the steering wheel angle in degrees.
+The speed of the wheel motors is computed by mesuring the duration between two edges of a coder.
+This value can be obtained by using the function `int void get_speed_right_motor()` or `int void get_speed_left_motor()`.
+The value is given in *0.01 rpm.

-The steering wheel angle is set by calling the `void set_steering_angle(int angle)` function.
-The value `angle` must be between -45 and 45.

 ### Motor Commands

 All engines are speed controlled, even the steering wheel engine.

 The command of a motor is encoded by 8-bit data.
-The bit 7 is used to enadble or disable the motor and bits 6-0 are used to code the value of the command.
+The bit 7 is used to enable or disable the motor and bits 6-0 are used to code the value of the command.
 The values are between 0 and 100 with 50 to stop the motor.
-To avoid problems some software thresholds were implemented.
+To avoid problems some software thresholds were implemented (25-75 for the wheels and 40-60 for the steering).

 **Warning:** All motors operate in open loop.
+Thus, the steering  is not controled in angle.

-The motor control of the wheels is done by calling the function `wheels_set_speed()`.
-This function is periodically called in the main file.
+The motor control of the wheels is done by calling the function `wheels_set_speed`.
+The motor control of the steering is done by calling `steering_set_speed`.
+These functions are periodically called in the main file.

 ## How to use the CAN bus